Ruben Rojas: Beautify Earth

 In 2013, Evan Meyer and Rojas co-founded the nonprofit to visually enrich their Santa Monica neighborhood and give back to their community through murals.
 The organization was initially inspired by the spirit of the Burning Man festival and the revitalization efforts of the Wynwood Art District in Miami, Florida.
 To date, the organization has facilitated the placement of over 120 murals in Santa Monica and has expanded to other locations such as Seattle, Brooklyn, Mexico and India.
 Beautify Earth has worked with clients including Zappos, American Express and Lexus who are interested in enhancing their viewership and social media engagement through outdoor art.

 "Live Through Love"

 In 2013, the same year he co-founded Beautify Earth, Rojas conceptualized his "Live Through Love" art and design campaign.
 Rojas' intention for the project is to use art as a tool in service of social and personal change.
-Utilizing the public medium of murals, the artist encourages his viewers to empower and uplift themselves through the lens of love.
 His signature style involves repetition of the word love in different colors in his handwriting.

 In 2019, Rojas launched his apparel line, promoting the same messages of his murals through clothing.
 In 2020, Rojas' mask design was highlighted in the Los Angeles Times as being a fashionable way to stay safe during the COVID-19 pandemic.